Quasiballistic electron transport in cryogenic SiGe HBTs studied using an exact, semi-analytic solution to the Boltzmann equation: Theory

 Applying $V^{-1} \sum_{\lambda} \flz(x) = n_0(x)$ to the above equation, we see that the zeroth-order electron density $n_0(x)$ satisfies the diffusion equation.
 Similarly, it can be shown that higher-order terms of $\fll(x)$ also satisfy the diffusion equation (see Appendix A of Ref.~\cite{Peraud2016a}).

 To solve these equations, the boundary conditions at each order must be specified.
-The boundary conditions at zeroth order are simply the prescribed electron density at the edges of the slab, $n_L$ and $n_R$.
+The boundary conditions at zeroth order are simply the prescribed isotropic, hemispherical electron distribution functions at the edges of the slab specified by $n_L$ and $n_R$.
+Note that in general, the actual carrier density at the edges of the slab will differ from these values owing to quasiballistic transport.
 Thus, the solution at zeroth order is just the diffusion equation solution.
 Note that the boundary conditions of the original problem are completely satisfied at zeroth order.

 We now discuss the boundary conditions at higher orders.
 Because the zeroth order solution completely satisfies the boundary conditions of the original problem, to enforce the boundary conditions at higher orders we must introduce a boundary correction term $\phil(x)$ that satisfies the Boltzmann equation in the boundary region.
 This boundary correction must exactly cancel the contribution from $\fl(x)$ at the boundaries and vanish in the bulk.